smorchi076/Asteria/README.txt

 Package:GUI
-GameFrame - Represents the overall layout of the game screens HomePanel- Holds graphics for the intro screen BuyablePanel - A single item in the shop with an image and option to purchase InstructionPanel - Contains the instructions for the game GameModePanel - Contains the game modes for the game ShipPanel - A JPanel displaying the ship in its current state(with/without upgrades) ShopPanel - A panel containing multiple BuyablePanels MapPanel - Hold the graphics for the map
+GamePanel - Represents the overall layout of the campaign HomePanel- Holds graphics for the intro screen InstructionPanel - Contains the instructions for the game ModePanel - Contains the game modes for the game ShopPanel - A panel containing multiple BuyablePanels MissionCompletePanel - displays the mission over screen if you succeed GameOverPanel- displays the mission over screen if you fail VersusPanel- displays the versus game VersusWinnerPanel- Displays statement based off who won in versus WinnerPanel- displays statement if you defeat campaign
-AbilityPanel - contains the ship’s special abilities at the top of the game screen MissionFinishPanel (constructor takes in # representing amount of space junk collected) - displays the mission over screen (whether success or finish)

 Responsibilities List: